What is Gen Con?

 If you haven't received your badge by the show date, please go to the Customer Service kiosk onsite.
 Your package may have been returned and placed in Will Call.
 If your packet is not at Will Call, you will be subject to our Lost Badge & Event Ticket Policy.

-If you chose to have your items shipped via FedEx, we will reprint your badge and event tickets, as long as the FedEx site lists your package as "lost" or not yet delivered.
-If you chose USPS or if your FedEx package is listed as "delivered", you will be responsible for purchasing a new badge and any associated tickets.
+If you chose to have your items shipped via USPS Priority Mail, we will reprint your badge and event tickets, as long as the USPS site lists your package as "lost" or not yet delivered.

 How can I ship my Exhibit Hall purchases home?

 Last year we had services onsite for attendees to ship items from the convention center.
-We hope to have something similar in 2013.
-Details will be updated here once a contract has been signed.
+We hope to have something similar in 2014.

 When does hotel registration begin?